Information about FaNs, what it is and how you can be involved.

 Do I have to make specific time commitment?

-No. There are lots of different ways to contribute to the FaNs movement, support the care homes and the people who live in them and have fun doing so.
-Some roles do require a regular commitment, but for others an occasional helping hand is all that is needed.
+No. There are lots of different ways to contribute as a FaN.
+Some residents will benefit from a regular commitment, but for others the granting of a wish from our Wishing Washing Lines or an occasional helping hand to participate in a community activity is all that is needed.
 It’s entirely up to you.

 Can organisations be FaNs?

-Certainly.
 All kinds of organisations and businesses can be “corporate FaNs”, committed to supporting their local care homes in all kinds of ways.
-We are happy for organisations that are actively supporting FaNs to publicise their contributions and use our logo.
+We are happy for organisations that are actively supporting FaNs to publicise their contributions and use our logo (and we have guidance to help if you want to mention individual residents)

 A lot of care homes are commercial businesses.
-Why should we help them?
+Why should we volunteer to do things with residents?
+Isn't that their job?

 Are FaNs volunteers insured?

-FaNs volunteers are covered by the insurance carried by their own organisations or the care homes themselves.
+If they are part of a local group, business, school etc FaNs volunteers are covered by the insurance carried by their own organisations.
+If you are volunteering with a resident from a Care Home as an individual you may be covered by the care home.
 If in doubt, you should check with your own organisation or with the care home.

 What about insurance if I volunteer to transport people in my own car?